sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 [🔘 Find appends of three or more bytes↗](https://sourcegraph.com/search?q=repogroup:go-gh-100+lang:go+append%28...%2C+%27...%27%2C+%27...%27%2C+%27...%27%29&patternType=structural)

-With code checks as queries there's also the notion of project-specific checks that will never make it into a general tool like `staticcheck`.
+There's also the notion of project-specific checks that will never make it into a general tool like `staticcheck`.
 For example, in our Sourcegraph code we've mostly moved away from testing values with `!=` and instead use [`cmp.Diff`](https://godoc.org/github.com/google/go-cmp/cmp#Diff).